-University of Reading was one of a small group of universities offering a specialism, and I was keen to continue my studies in Art even though I did not want to pursue this as a career.
-I liked that the course separated the art elements so that I would have an opportunity to continue my own art practice, as well as learning how to teach.
+University of Reading was one of a small group of universities offering a specialism (throughout the three years), and I was keen to continue my studies in Art even though I did not want to pursue this as a career.
+I liked that the course separated the art elements alongside the learning how to teach.
 I also liked the number of placements as I wanted to combine study with practical application.

 What aspects of your course have inspired you most?

-The Maths and English sessions in particular are ones that still inform my practice today, where we were encouraged to consider pupils' experiences of learning.
+The core Maths and English modules in particular still inform my practice today, where we were encouraged to consider pupils' experiences of learning.
 The lecturers used creative teaching approaches to embed ideas, such as teaching a Maths session in Welsh to demonstrate how we can better provide for EAL learners.

 The course also helped me to get in touch with why I wanted to be a teacher.
 Lecturers were so passionate about what they did and how this impacted on students' lives, which encouraged me to see how powerful the teachers' role is.

 One of the first assignments I had for the art element of the course was to write about my own experiences of learning art, including photos of the work I did at primary school.
 The experience of considering the impact my own teachers had on my life was powerful.
 It made me realise that without those teachers, I probably wouldn't have been to university.
 I was from a 'disadvantaged' family and the route to university wasn't a natural choice.
 However the belief in me, the enthusiasm and the commitment to changing lives that these teachers embodied helped me on my way.